 We may earn money or products from the companies mentioned in this post.

-Vanilla Refrigerator Cookies
+Vanilla Refrigerator Cookies from 1950

-This recipe booklet is from the 1940’s or 50’s, making this recipe very old (like me:) I found this recipe for Vanilla Refrigerator Cookies in a recipe booklet that was my mom’s.
+This recipe booklet is from the 1940’s or 50’s, making this recipe very old (like me:) I found this recipe for Vanilla Refrigerator Cookies from 1950 in a recipe booklet that was my mom’s.
 When I was young, I thought it was so cool that you could keep the dough in the refrigerator and slice & bake the cookies anytime.
 I guess you could say that this recipe for Vanilla Refrigerator Cookies is the ‘original’ slice n’ bake cookie.

 When I was growing up, I would sit in the kitchen, at our tiny table with the white Formica top, with the sides that folded up or down.
 The small patted chairs went swoosh when you sat down.
 I sat at that table often while on the phone and page through this recipe booklet.
 When I was growing up, we were considered ‘lucky’ because we had two phones, one upstairs for ‘us girls’ to use and one downstairs in the kitchen, next to the little white table.